MingSun-Tse/smilelogging/README.md

 # smilelogging
 Python logging package for easy reproducible experimenting in research.
-Happily developed by the members of [SMILE Lab](https://web.northeastern.edu/smilelab/).
+Developed by the members of [SMILE Lab](https://web.northeastern.edu/smilelab/).

 ## Why this package may help you